Overview:

 Current projects:

-The main projects in the CSBL are focused on applying computational modeling to study angiogenesis, metabolism, and immunotherapy.
-Current projects study how these processes are exploited in cancer.
-The biochemical networks that regulate these processes involve numerous cell types, molecular species, and signaling pathways, and the dynamics occur on multiple timescales.
+The main projects in the CSBL are focused on applying computational modeling to study complex networks in living systems.
+This includes signaling and metabolic networks inside of cells, as well as networks of interactions between heterogeneous populations of cells.
+Current projects mainly study how the dynamics of these networks in cancer.
+Because the evolution of these networks involves numerous cell types, molecular species, and pathways, and the dynamics occur on multiple timescales.
 Therefore, a systems biology approach, including experiment-based computational modeling, is required to understand these complex processes and their interconnectedness in cancer.
 Models can simulate biological processes under pathological conditions and predict interventions that restore normal physiology.
-Additionally, the models can identify which tumors will respond favorably to a particular therapy, aiding in the development and optimization of effective therapeutics.Systems biology approach to understand immune cell activation
+Additionally, the models can identify which tumors will respond favorably to a particular therapy, aiding in the development and optimization of effective therapeutics.

 NIH NRSA F31 (2015-2018; Co-Sponsor: Finley);

-NIH NCI (2022 - present; multi-PI: Finley, Graham)
+NIH NCI (2022-present; multi-PI: Finley, Graham)

 Model of metabolic phenotypes in cancer